Aarception/Mo-information-security-portfolio/README.md

 I will always protect Institutional Dignity, even when I would like reflected back what structurally is impossible.

+Dignity is not a Transactional Tactic, it can be Deliberately Designed.

 Detect, Calibrate, Qualify, Validate, Maintain, Preserve.